BlueboatAU/aic-disco-impact/content/research/energy.md

 ## Affordable, sustainable energy for all – transforming electricity supply in Australia and Indonesia.

 The Energy Cluster asked the question, ‘What is the best way to transition from fossil fuels to the energy sources of the future?’
-Its particular focus was remote and rural Indonesia, where about 67 million people are living off thegrid, either using expensive, non-renewable power such as diesel or going without altogether.
+Its particular focus was remote and rural Indonesia, where about 67 million people are living off thegrid, either using expensive, non-renewable power such as diesel or going without altogether.<!--more-->

 Australia, too, has many remote Indigenous, mining and small-island communities.

 ## KEY ACHIEVEMENTS